seraficaj/fccsf_wsl_guide/command-line-setup.md

 ```
 to ensure all default packages are installed.

-Excellent-you now have Linux installed on your computer, which will let you use the nearly same commands as everyone else for the remainder of the course.
+Excellent- you now have Linux installed on your computer, which will let you use the nearly same commands as everyone else using a Unix system!

 For example, when someone with a Mac says "command" or "apple" key, press control instead.
 Other keyboard commands may be different, and we've highlighted a few for you to memorize.